TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 </li>
 <li>

-Scaling an equation with a nonzero scaling factor $c$.
+Scaling an equation with a non-zero scaling factor $c$.

 </li>
 <li>